-Pacific Blue Shipping Partnership
+Pacific Blue Shipping Partnership in the News

 Noting the geographical reality of the Pacific, shipping is a vital sector for the islands, not only for mobility, but for all other services which are reliant on transport.
 These include education, health, agriculture, fisheries, governance and of course trade.
 A reliable shipping service has been an elusive goal for Pacific island countries mainly owing to the cost of fuel that makes regular service economically unfeasible.